omgnetwork/ewallet/README.md

     docker-compose up -d
     ```

+Had a problem during the installation?
+See [Setup Troubleshooting Guide](docs/setup/troubleshooting.md).

-For other platforms or for a more advanced setup, see also manual installation below.
+For other platforms or a more advanced setup, see alternative installation below.

 ### Alternative installation